gnfrazier/utemp/README.md

 ###Requirements:

 uPython 1.9 or higher, Adafruit Feather Huzzah board, DHT22 sensor

+###Setup:
+Connect DHT22 sensor to your device with data on pin 4.
+Edit config.json to match your MQTT broker, ptopic is for publish, stopic is for subscribe.
+Load all .py files and config.json to a directory on your MicroPython device.